Raquel-t/Logo-Design/README.md

 ## Usage

 Open terminal and run node index.js.
 You'll be prompted with questions; which will generate a professional logo.

-To view walkthrough video click [Demo](https://drive.google.com/file/d/1wyU-dfwaHpprG58naNemLH_0cYC9-XXH/view).
+<video src="logo-generator.mp4" controls title="Title"></video>

 ## Mock-Up